rgertenbach/JSplyr/README.md

 group_by groups the table by its keys and puts all values that are not grouping keys into arrays.
 This allows map and reduce operations, that are embedded in scalar functions to operate on these arrays and aggregate data.

+If no grouping key is given the resulting table will have one row with all original rows combined.
+This just means, that getting a grand aggregate value is indeed possible.

+#### Arguments

+<b>...:</b> The arguments thos group_by are a list of 0 or more field names as strings.

 #### Example

 ```javascript
 var revByCountry = customers.group_by("country");
 ```